Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - The creation step may take several minutes.

 ### Azure Data Factory Linked Services
-  This Azure Data Factory is going to require certain servies to work on the raw data and produce insights.
+  This Azure Data Factory is going to require certain services to work on the raw data and produce insights.
 These services are a link to the Azure Storage account which contains the USQL scripts for Azure Data Lake Analytics, the Azure Data Lake store where the data resides, and finally the Azure Data Lake analytics instance.
   We will set those up first.

   Azure Storage Linked Service